-The Center for Climate and Life empowers the most innovative thinkers to generate new knowledge to understand how climate change impacts life’s essential resources — food, water, and shelter — and to develop sustainable energy solutions.
+The Center for Climate and Life empowers innovative thinkers to generate new knowledge about how climate change impacts life’s essential resources — food, water, and shelter — and to develop sustainable energy solutions.

 KNOWLEDGE FOR A CHANGING PLANET — AN URGENT NEED